antoinetlc/realistic_diffraction/README.md

 Realistic diffraction is an implementation of the paper *Practical Acquisition and Rendering of Diffraction Effects in Surface Reflectance.
 Antoine Toisoul and Abhijeet Ghosh.
 ACM Transactions on Graphics, 2017.*
 It allows :
-* the computation of diffraction lookup tables that can be used for real-time rendering of diffraction effects given the HDR photograph of a diffraction pattern measured with a spectral filter.
+* the computation of diffraction lookup tables given the HDR photograph of a diffraction pattern measured with a spectral filter
-* The prefiltering of an environment map with a diffraction pattern for real-time rendering of diffraction effects in arbitrary environments
+* the prefiltering of an environment map with a diffraction lookup table for real-time rendering of diffraction effects in arbitrary environments

 The software requires OpenCV and has been tested with OpenCV 2.4.11.